 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Some Girls Bite

-This urban fantasy is a paperback edition that was published by Berkley on April 7, 2009 and has 341 pages.
+urban fantasy that was published by Berkley on April 7, 2009 and has 341 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound, The Hunt

 The first in the Chicagoland Vampires urban fantasy series for young adults set in contemporary Chicago.

 In 2010, Some Girls Bite won the Nebraska Book Award for Young Adult Fiction.

 The dialog is great.
 I love the relationship between Merit and Mallory; they just click on so many levels.
 I like what a smart-ass Merit is and that she’s not afraid to say what she thinks even as she honors her vows.

 A couple of caveats.
 There’s one point early on where Ethan tells Merit that being a Cadogan vampire is “what you make it”.
 Up to this point, he’s been essentially telling her that she has no real choice but be a part of his society with all its rules or have none of it.